KDIC (FM)

-KDIC (88.5 FM) was a non-commercial radio station located in Grinnell, Iowa, United States, the station was licensed to Grinnell College Trustees of Iowa.
-Live streaming was available through kdic.grinnell.edu and through the KDIC smartphone apps for iOS and Android.

-Programming

-KDIC had a one- to two-hour block format from 5PM-1AM every day.
-The DJs were mostly students as well as some members of the Grinnell community.

-A select number of shows were podcasted and available at kdic.grinnell.edu.
+KDIC is an online-only radio station owned by Grinnell College and operated by its students.
+From 1969 until 2020, the station was a non-commercial radio station licensed to Grinnell, IA, broadcasting at 88.5 MHz.

 History

 On December 6, 1948, KGRW began broadcasting as Grinnell College's first radio station.
 It broadcast popular and classical music, news, and interviews.
 In 1961, students appealed for funding to upgrade the station equipment, but the request was turned down, and the station closed until spring 1968, when it was reopened as KDIC.

 KDIC went on the air on May 20, 1968 on 88.9 MHz using a 10-watt FM transmitter located on the second floor of Darby Gym.
 During the first year, eighty-five students provided enough staffing to allow for 121 hours a week of programming.

 In 1971, after experiencing increasing interference on 88.9 MHz, the FCC approved the frequency change to 88.5 MHz.
 In 1984, transmitter power was increased to 130 watts.

 The licensee failed to file for license renewal by October 1, 2004 and the station's license expired on February 1, 2005.
 The FCC approved a Special Temporary Authorization (STA) on October 18, 2005 and the station resumed operation, ceasing again on May 12, 2006 in anticipation of the end of the academic year.
 The FCC granted a second STA on September 22, 2006 and on January 31, 2007 approved the renewal of the KDIC license.

 The FCC cancelled KDIC's license again effective July 15, 2022, as the station had been silent since August 31, 2020.
+The college petitioned the FCC for reinstatement of the license, which occurred on October 27, 2022.

+On December 21, 2023, Grinnell College surrendered KDIC's license to the FCC, who cancelled it once again on January 8, 2024.

+Starting in April of 2024, KDIC began broadcasting as an online-only station.